 • Save

-This is a very steep section; a slog to go up, but fun to go down!
+Very steep scree section (a slog to go up, fun to go down!).

 • Save